Frequently Asked Questions

 Some common conditions include personal appearance at all court hearings, no contact or communication with the victim, residing at a certain address, not possessing weapons, obeying a curfew, attending treatment or counselling, reporting to a bail supervision program as required, and to not use alcohol or drugs.

-If you are not released after a bail application, you may apply at a later date for bail review in a higher court (the Court of Queen’s Bench or the Court of Appeal).
+If you are not released after a bail application, you may apply at a later date for bail review in a higher court (the Court of King’s Bench or the Court of Appeal).